Pop-Ups: turning underused spaces into public places for Victoria Park.

 Off the Wall Graffiti Abatement Team

-Initiated in 2005, this annual program is funded by The City of Calgary and managed by the Calgary Downtown Association, with the primary goal to report, record, and remove graffiti on public property in hopes of preventing future graffiti crimes.
+Initiated in 2005, this annual program is funded and managed by the Calgary Downtown Association, with the primary goal to report, record, and remove graffiti on public property in hopes of preventing future graffiti crimes.
 The team is also available to assist businesses with graffiti removal on building frontages if necessary.

 In 2009 the Off the Wall Team removed a total of 1,741 graffiti “tags” and unwanted stickers.